periperidip/exploring/guide.md

 - **[Cherno's C++ series](https://www.youtube.com/watch?v=18c3MTX0PK0&list=PLlrATfBNZ98dudnM48yfGUldqGD0S4FFb):** Really useful if you're starting with C++.
 - **[C++ Annotations](http://www.icce.rug.nl/documents/cplusplus/cplusplus.html):** Can be considered as a manual for C++.

+### Other programming tools and concepts
+- **Free books on goalkicker:** This website contains free reference books on programming languages (such as C, C++, Ruby, Java, etc.), tools such as Git, Powershell and frameworks such as ReactJS, .NET, AngularJS, etc.).
+Totally worth checking out!

 ### Cryptography
 -------------------------------
 - **Art of the Problem**: YT Channel